 Purchasing minimum coverage insurance could mean you will pay a lower rate.
 However, insurance experts agree that most drivers will benefit from buying higher liability limits or even full coverage insurance.

 The costs in the aftermath of car accidents can be high and there is no guarantee that Houston’s minimum insurance coverage requirement will be enough to cover the full cost of an at-fault crash.
 Any damages above your policy’s limit will come directly out of your pocket.

 Additionally, most lenders and dealerships require you to carry full coverage insurance if your vehicle is financed or leased.
-In that case, you would not have the option to decrease your coverage until the car was paid off in full.
+Lenders may also mandate how high your deductibles can be.

 Car insurance discounts in Houston

-Most Houston car insurance companies offer discounts to help drivers save money on their premiums.
+Most Houston car insurance companies offer discounts to help drivers save money on premiums.
 You might even qualify for multiple discounts.
-Here are some of the different discounts offered in Houston and how drivers may qualify for them:
+Here are some of the different discounts offered in Houston and who is eligible for them:

 - Policy bundling: Houston drivers who bundle an auto and home insurance policy from the same company can often save money on their premiums.
 Most insurance companies that offer auto and property insurance offer this discount.